wbreeze/wind_and_water/_drafts/Abandoned-Refactor.md

 the templates gave back seventy\-one lines.
 Every screen grew a docblock paragraph explaining where its words had gone and why.
 The thing being optimised did not get smaller; it got quieter.
+I'm not going to argue that comments don't count as lines of code.
+There's a good case that they do because they can be wrong and bring maintanence and reading weight.

-And of the two hundred and twenty keys, **two hundred and four are used exactly once.** Ninety\-three percent.
-The argument I leaned on hardest while doing this — *a wording fixed in two places is a wording fixed in two places* — turns out to govern sixteen keys.
+Of the two hundred and twenty keys, two hundred and four are used exactly once.
+That is ninety\-three percent.
+An argument I leaned onwhile doing this— a wording fixed in two places is a wording fixed in two places —turns out to govern only sixteen keys.
 The duplication was real where it existed (one heading was rendered four times from two templates; one link had two different sentences for the same destination) but it is not what the exercise was mostly doing.
 Mostly it was moving a string from one file to another and leaving a name behind.